mdrhmn/raidz-hack2hire/README.md

 1. **Muhammad Rahiman bin Abdulmanab**
 2. **Nur Faidz Hazirah binti Nor'Azman**

-Our team managed to **tie in first place** alongside TryHarders team, the first time in the history of the Dell Hack2Hire event since its inception.
+Our team managed to **tie in first place** alongside TryHarders team, the first time in the history of the Dell Hack2Hire event since its inception for a tie to happen.
 Both of us were also **shortlisted for the coveted grand prize** which is the **permanent job offer as IT Software Engineer** at Dell Technologies Malaysia, Cyberjaya.

 <hr>